Paqmind/react-ultimate/README.md

 We also want to test-n-proof Domain Driven architecture (we are bored of models/controllers/views folders at the root).

+### Immutable
+[Immutable-js](http://facebook.github.io/immutable-js/docs/#/) may replace the majority of use-cases for Lodash.
+So we try to use this on both frontend and backend.
+Unfortunately, it turns out not as easy as expected.

 ### Browser Sync
 No Browser Sync cause it creates more complexity and usability issues than solves.